valvrn/ansible-gb/README.md

 ### Changes in the project
 #### 12.06.2021
-Added role for installation PHP-FPM (ver7.2) if you can see the page at "http://<your server IP>/info.php" so it works!
+Added role for installation PHP-FPM (ver7.2) if you can see the page at "http://your server IP/info.php" so it works!

 #### 10.06.2021
-Added role for installation Wordpress (latest) if you can see the page configuration at "http://<your server IP>" so it works!
+Added role for installation Wordpress (latest) if you can see the page configuration at "http://your server IP" so it works!